 ...on the third weekend in May, her effigy is carried in a nocturnal procession from the Cathedral of Crotone to the sanctuary of Capo Colonna (a distance of nearly 12 km), followed by a large crowd of worshipers. ~ The Madonna of Capo Colonna

 Eggplant, spice, and everything nice.
 Eggplant is a favorite, as a pasta, a layered main course or a stewed or grilled side dish like the iconic Ciambotta.
-The heat of spicy red pepper, the culinary icon of Calabrian cuisine, is found most famously in ‘Nduja, a spreadably salami that can find a home slathered over bread or in a pasta sauce.
+The heat of spicy red pepper, the culinary icon of Calabrian cuisine, is found most famously in ‘Nduja, a spreadably salami that can find a home slathered over bread or heated up for a simple pasta sauce.

 Cipolla rossa di Tropea, the red torpedo onions of the Calabrian beach town of Tropea, are revered everwhere in Italy.